kubernetes/enhancements/keps/sig-apps/draft-20251010-multipod-pdb/README.md

 know that this has succeeded?
 -->

+- **Introduce an opt-in for group-based PDBs:** Add a new boolean field `usepodGroups` to the `PodDisruptionBudget.spec`.
-- Define availability for pod groups: allow application owners to define PDBs for multi-pod replicas (as defined by the `Workload` API) rather than individual pods.
+- **Define availability for pod groups:** Allow application owners to define PDBs for multi-pod replicas (as defined by the `Workload` API) rather than individual pods.
-- Update eviction logic to automatically detect group-based workloads.
-When a pod selected by a PDB is found to be part of a `Workload` (by checking for `pod.spec.workload.name`), the eviction logic will use the `Workload` and `PodGroup` definitions as the source of truth for grouping and availability.
+- **Update eviction logic:** When `usepodGroups: true` is set on a PDB, the eviction logic will use the `Workload` and `PodGroup` definitions (linked by `pod.spec.workload.name`) for grouping and calculating availability.
-- Maintain compatibility: ensure that common cluster operations that respect PDBs, such as `kubectl drain` and node drains initiated by `cluster-autoscaler`, follow the group-based disruption budgets.
+- **Maintain compatibility:** Ensure that common cluster operations that respect PDBs, such as `kubectl drain` and node drains initiated by `cluster-autoscaler`, follow the group-based disruption budgets when opted in.
-- Preserve existing functionality: for backward compatibility, the behavior of PDBs selecting pods that are *not* part of a `Workload` (do not have `pod.spec.workload.name` set) should be unchanged.
+- **Preserve existing functionality:** For backward compatibility, the behavior of PDBs that do not set `usepodGroups: true` will be unchanged.

 ### Non-Goals